babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-2.1.0.md

 **If you’re running Babelfish in a managed environment, please check your vendor’s instructions for upgrading.**

-FIXME - CONFIRM THIS Babelfish 2.1.0 is compatible with the latest major version (Babelfish 1.3.0); a dump/restore is not required to upgrade to the newer version.
+Babelfish 2.1.0 is compatible with the latest major version (Babelfish 1.3.0); a dump/restore is not required to upgrade to the newer version.
 To upgrade:

 1. Install the new binaries; for details, see [Compiling Babelfish From Source] (https://babelfishpg.org/docs/installation/compiling-babelfish-from-source/).